ClinicEvents/GenAI-Health-Hackathon/challenges/Challenge 01.md

 | IR_PSI_CLIN      | Neuropsychologycal report, psychometry  |
 | IR_PSI_TEC      | TEC reports  |

-**NOTE:** If a patient is not found, the k-anonimization has deleted it.

 In the free-text reports the file name is always structured as follows: